PrograMeiji/2500Labs/README.md

 # 2500Labs
-compilation of coding projects from EECS 2500
+compilation of coding projects from EECS 2500, linear data structures